Skip to main content

 Lineup

-The group of players (or teams, in Team Fantasy) you submit for a contest.
+The group of players (or, in Team Fantasy, the single NFL team) you submit for a contest.
 On most DFS sites you assemble a lineup under a salary cap.

 Salary Cap